Inside No. 9: Series 8 (2022–23)

+Series 9 (2024)

 Cast

 As each episode of Inside No. 9 features new characters, the writers were able to attract actors who may have been unwilling or unable to commit to an entire series.
 The writers' reputation also helped attract actors, with journalist David Chater saying that they "have developed such a track record over the years that many of the finest actors in the country jump at the chance to appear in their dark imaginings".
 The fact that Pemberton and Shearsmith only played a single character in each story was a change for them; in The League of Gentlemen, the pair have played some 30 characters each, while, in Psychoville, they had played around five each.
 Though Pemberton and Shearsmith generally starred in each episode, they did not necessarily take on the main roles.
 Shearsmith explained this by saying that they "didn't write this for us to be in.
 We wrote the stories first then thought, could we be in them?"
-Pemberton appears in all episodes other than "The Harrowing", while Shearsmith appears in all episodes other than "Last Gasp".
+Pemberton and Shearsmith appear in all episodes, other than "3 by 3" in which neither appears, "The Harrowing" in which only Shearsmith appears, and "Last Gasp", featuring only Pemberton.
+More than 55 actors who previously appeared in former episodes returned for the Season 9 finale "Plodding On", portraying fictionalised versions of themselves.
+Following the airing of the final episode, Steve Pemberton auctioned his personal copy of the "Plodding On" script which had been signed by a majority of the key cast members across the 9 series.
+The only other actor to make multiple appearances across episodes as separate characters is Derek Jacobi who had a voice role in "The Devil of Christmas" before later returning in "How Do You Plead?"